StarymisiadaSoftware/kantyna_laser/readme.md

 `cargo run -r -p service`

+Song queue is currently held in-memory.
 Position in the queue can only advance when ALL hooks finish executing.
+Playback is expected to be managed by hooks.
+At `service/hooks` you can find some ready-made hooks, one of which plays songs using `mpv` (written in Python).

+Backend listens on port `8090`.
+This is currently hard-coded.

 ### Hook dir